leynos/concordat-vale/docs/packaging-a-vale-style-as-a-zip.md

 Attach `MyStyle-1.2.3.zip` to a GitHub Release (or host it anywhere with a stable URL).

-Version your ZIPs (e.g., SemVer) so consumers can pin or upgrade deterministically.
+Version ZIPs (e.g., SemVer) so consumers can pin or upgrade deterministically.

 ______________________________________________________________________